Common Presenting Breast Cancer Symptoms

 First port of call is the family Physician

-A woman who suspects that she has symptoms of breast cancer will usually firstly present to her general practitioner or family physician.
+A woman who suspects that she has symptoms of breast cancer will usually first present to her general practitioner or family physician.

 The Most Common Symptoms of Breast Cancer